Performance Bounds for Quantum Feedback Control: A convex bounding approach

 \end{proof} \begin{remark} It should be emphasized that the assumption that \eqref{QSOCP} admits a smooth value function is by no means weak and, even if satisfied, generally not easily verified.
-Theorem \ref{thm:convergence} is only a first step toward establishing a formal basis for our empirical observation that the bounds in fact often do appear tight.
-Related work~\cite{fleming_convex_1989,bhatt_occupation_1996,lasserre_nonlinear_2008} suggests that the conditions under which convergence can be guaranteed may be substantially loosened. \end{remark}
+Theorem \ref{thm:convergence} is only a first step toward establishing a formal basis for our empirical observation that the bounds furnished by \eqref{sosHJB} often appear to converge to $J^*$ in practice.
+Related work~\cite{fleming1989convex,bhatt1996occupation,lasserre2008nonlinear} suggests that the conditions under which convergence can be guaranteed may be substantially relaxed. \end{remark}